 There are several advantages to this model that we believe strengthen our school and pedagogy:

 Every year at Orchard Valley we will have a standalone 1st grade due to the uniqueness of the first grade child and the curriculum.
-Currently (2017-2018 school year), we have a 2/3 combined class, a 4/5 combined class, a 6/7 combined class, and a standalone 8th grade.
+For the upcoming 2019-2020 school year, we will have a standalone grade 1, a 2/3 combined class, a 4/5 combined class, a 6/7 combined class, and a standalone 8th grade.

 Class teachers of combined classes have adjusted the traditional main lesson block schedule to meet both ages within their class, and have met with great success in forming strong, healthy groups of learners.